uwacyber/cits1003/cits1003-labs/lab-4-threats-social-engineering.md

 **Flag: After running `usersim`, look at the emails in MailDev.
 You should see the flag.**

-Note: change the square brackets to curly brackets when submitting the flag.

 ## Case study: The Phishing Scam That Took Google and Facebook for $100 Million